SumonMSelim/homelab-traefik/README.md

 The project uses centralized security middleware defined in `dynamic/security.yml`:
 - **`security-headers-internal`**: For internal homelab services
 - **`security-headers-public`**: For public-facing services (includes HSTS)

-### Dashboard Authentication
-Dashboard access is protected via Basic Auth in `dynamic/lb.yml` and accessible at `https://lb.mol.lan`.

 ## Adding New Services